redruin1/factorio-draftsman/examples/README.md

 ![item_stack_signals.png](images/item_stack_signals.png)

 Generates a matrix of constant combinators where the value of each signal is that item's stack size.
-Dynamically adjusts to whatever mods that Draftsman is initialized with, so you can use it to quickly determine how many inventory slots are occupied by a particular item on any sort of save.
-Additional circuitry not included.
+Obsolete as of Factorio 2.0 with the new selector combinator, but retained for instructional purposes.

 ## [`ltn_train_stop.py`](ltn_train_stop.py)